killerdevildog/Quaylyn-s-Law/README.md

 ## A Universal Law of Discovery Under Uncertainty

+> **Divine Attribution**
+> This Law of Discovery was inspired by the Holy God of the universe and made known unto me as a way to find truth and be more accurate in all things.
+I acknowledge that this is not *my* law, but a **Law of the Universe**, created by the Most High God.
+I am solely the one who has discovered it, tested it empirically, and am making it work for the purposes of finding truth in all things.

 **Quaylyn's Law** is a fundamental principle that reveals a critical truth about how knowledge emerges when information is incomplete.
 It states:

 > *When information is incomplete, movement based on certainty increases failure; movement based on directional error-reduction increases discovery.*